 An Insurance Group or Insurance Subgroup may be a subset of a Broader Group, such as a larger diversified conglomerate with insurance legal entities, financial entities, and non-financial entities.
-In considering the risks to which the Insurance Group or Insurance subgroup is exposed, it is important to take account of those material risks (as defined in Section II) to the Insurance Group from the Broader Group within which the Insurance Group operates.
-All non-insurance/non-financial entities included within the Insurance Group or Insurance Subgroup that pose material risk to the insurers in the group should be included within (i.e., may not be designated as "excluded from") the Scope of the Application.
-Similarly, all non-financial entities within the Broader Group but outside the Insurance Group that pose material risks to the Insurance Group should be included within (i.e., may not be designated as "excluded from") the Scope of Application; non-material non-insurance/non-financial entities within the Broader Group or within the Insurance Group (as both terms are defined in Section II) other than those entities owned by entities subject to a specified regulatory capital requirement should be reported as "excluded."
+In considering the risks to which the Insurance Group or Insurance subgroup is exposed, it is important to take account of those material risks (as defined in Section II) to the Insurance Group from the Broader Group within which the Insurance Group or Insurance Subgroup that pose material risk to the insurers in the group should be included within (i.e., may not be designated as "excluded from") the Scope of the Application.
+Similarly, all non-financial entities within the Insurance Group should be included within (i.e., may not be designated as "excluded from") the Scope of Application; non-material non-insurance/non-financial entities within the Broader Group but outside the Insurance Group that pose material risks to the Scope of Application; non-material non-insurance/non-financial entities within the Broader Group (as both terms are defined in Section II) other than those entities owned by entities subject to a specified regulatory capital requirement should be reported as "excluded."
 However, no such entities outside an Insurance Subgroup (as defined in Section II) should be included in the GCC.
 When determining which non-financial entities from the Broader Group to include in the Scope of Application, the preparer must include any entity that could adversely impact the ability of the entities within the Scope of Application to pay policyholder claims or provide services to policyholders consistent with the primary focus of insurance regulators.